eternalamit5/DevSecOps-AWS-Azure-GCP-K8-project/README.md

 **Phase 2: Security**

 1. **Install SonarQube and Trivy:**
-   - Install SonarQube and Trivy on the EC2 instance to scan for vulnerabilities. sonarqube
+   - Install SonarQube and Trivy on the EC2 or Azure Virtual machine or Google Compute engine instance to scan for vulnerabilities. sonarqube
      ```
      docker run -d --name sonar -p 9000:9000 sonarqube:lts-community